Department of History

 My teaching is research led, in terms of content and/or pedagogy.

 I have undertaken pedagogical research that informs my practice including work on student engagement, creative assessment, collaborative community engagement projects, employability, widening participation, and mental health and wellbeing.
-I have been awarded the PGCert in Learning and Teaching in Higher Education and am a Fellow of the Higher Education Academy.
+I received the Lord Dearing Award for Excellence in Teaching and Learning in 2023.
+I have also been awarded the PGCert in Learning and Teaching in Higher Education and am a Senior Fellow of the Higher Education Academy.
+As Co-Convenor of History UK, a national body representing and promoting History in UK Higher Education, I lead a number of national pedagogical research projects.

 Research Summary

-My principal research interests are focussed on 19th to 20th century British history, including rural health histories, asylum and hospital farms, rural communities, agricultural workers, the… read more
+My principal research interests are focused on 19th to 20th century British history, including rural health histories and histories of the countryside, and on pedagogical practice and student… read more

 Recent Publications